Steven-M-Gurney/Harvest_Restriction_Evaluation/README.md

 ### [Steven M. Gurney](https://linktr.ee/gurneyst)

 #### Additional data may be available upon request.
-Please contact the author for questions about the code or data: (stevenmgurney@gmail.com or gurneyst@msu.edu)
+Please contact the author for questions about the code or data: (gurneyst@msu.edu)

 ## Abstract